xuhongl/asev3enterpriseDemo/README.md

 Once the apis are deployed, you can now create the Application Gateway to receive the ingress traffic.
 To do so, execute the Create Application Gateway GitHub Action.

 One is completed, you will need to configure the public IP of the Application Gateway to your public domain for the two apis.

+You can find the Public IP of Application Gateway in the Azure Portal.

 In the previous step, you created two secrets for the custom domain of both API.